delbyte/MindCapture/README.md

 ## 🚀 Project Overview

-`MindCapture` is an AI-powered note-taking application designed to help users capture, summarize, and categorize notes in real-time.
+**MindCapture** is a **completely local** AI-powered note-taking application designed to help users capture, summarize, and categorize notes in real-time.
 By leveraging advanced AI technology, users can efficiently manage their notes, quickly extract key information, and automatically organize content based on its theme.

 ## 🌟 Key Features